Ta-no-Kami: Agricultural kami

-In Japan, there are agricultural deities or kamis.
-In the Japanese documents, Nihon Shoki and Kojiki, there were kami of rice plants, Ukano Mitama, Toyouke Bimeno Kami, and kami of corns, Ootoshino Kami.
+In Japan, there are agricultural deities or kami.
+In the Japanese documents, Nihon Shoki and Kojiki, there were kami of rice plants, Ukano Mitama, Toyouke Bimeno Kami, and kami of corn, Ootoshino Kami.
 Of them, Toyouke Bimeno Kami was written also in Engishiki, and is considered to be a female kami.
 Generally speaking, in the Tohoku area of Japan, agriculture-related kami is Nougami (agriculture kami), in the Koshin area, it is Saku Gami, in the Kinki area, it is Tsukuri Gami, in the Tajima and Inaba areas, it is kami of 亥(i),(On the day of i, the fields are struck; which is considered to give peace on the harvest ground).
 In the Chugoku and Shikoku areas, it is Sanbai Sama, in Setonaikai, it is the local kami.
 In Eastern Japan it is associated with the Ebisu faith, and in Western Japan it is associated with the Daikoku faith.